-Due to the length of our camp, we ask that parents do not visit campers unless there is an extenuating circumstance.
-We don't like to pull campers out of programs for visits, it's disruptive and tends to trigger campers that are prone to homesickness (S.A.D).
+We do not have a parent day at camp.
+We ask that parents do not visit campers unless there is an extenuating circumstance and arrange it through our camp office.
 If your child is struggling at camp, you will be notified by a Camp Director.
 Please feel free to call the camp and we will give you an update on their experience.